yetisunny/yetisunny.github.io/content/_index.md

 ---
-title: Home
+title: Nexus
 template: index
 ---

 # Welcome
-This is where I write about everything and everything, and share it with the world.
+This is where you can read articles/notes I have decided to publish from my Obsidian vault :)